EaPCivilSociety/digicomp-perpendio/README.md

 # Self-assessment tool on Diversity & Inclusion

 This tool assists civil society organisations and movements in their journey to become more inclusive, diverse and sensitive to the needs, identities and backgrounds of their people.
 We believe in peoples\' best intentions to reflect on themselves, their culture and practices, engaging in difficult dialogues when necessary. \n\nInteracting with this tool is not a panacea for solving discrimination, racism or workplace harassment.
 Rather, it provides a snapshot of where your organisation lies on the maturity model spectrum, with suggestions on how to grow in areas that need attention.
-It is not a rating or certification platform: we believe there is no "stamp of achievement" that an organisation can claim for "sufficient diversity."\n\nWe hope that this tool will support civil society organisations in becoming inspiring role-models and champions of diversity & inclusion in their communities, helping in the process our common mission of building a better, fairer, more socially just and kind world.
+It is not a rating or certification platform: we believe there is no "stamp of achievement" that an organisation can claim for "sufficient diversity."

+We hope that this tool will support civil society organisations in becoming inspiring role-models and champions of diversity & inclusion in their communities, helping in the process our common mission of building a better, fairer, more socially just and kind world.

 ### Process overview

-Users are presented with a series of predefined statements which they answer with one of the predefined answers.
-System collects all of the answers and calculates the state of D&I for each of the answered catagories.

-Users are able to set their goal for a category.

-...
+This is a self-evaluation webapp based on the concept of the maturity model, inspired by Linda Raftree's work on the [Responsible Data Maturity Model](https://lindaraftree.com/2019/10/17/a-responsible-data-maturity-model-for-non-profits/).
+The maturity model is self-reflective: instead of asking questions, it presents statements that describe a certain level of organisational maturity with regards to a category, like program development or infrastructure.
+Through a series of collaborative design rounds with audience representatives, the statements have been crafted and assigned to a _maturity level:_

+- Unaware
+- Ad-Hoc
+- Developing
+- Mastering
+- Leading

+#### Assigning values to statements

+For each statement, you are asked to express how much that statement resonates with your organisation's experience:

+- Not at all
+- Somewhat
+- Very Much
+- Doesn't apply

+There are more than 200 statements, so the work of going through all of them is not easy.
+We did our best to simplify it: you can either choose to go through a random list of statements pertaining to a category, or you can drill down into a category and see all the statements pertaining to a maturity level.

+For best results, we recommend going through the evaluation tool with the support of a Diversity & Inclusion specialist, who will be able to guide you through the more complex bits and give you insight.

+#### Analysing the overview

+The core feature of the website is a table where rows represent maturity categories, and columns represent maturity levels.
+On this overview, you can:

+- See a snapshot of your current progress
+- Filter the results by multiple diversity thematic areas
+- Assign maturity goals for each category
+- Save your progress
+- Export your status as PDF

+#### Saving and exporting

+When saving, you are given a code to paste somewhere safe.
+Since this tool doesn't collect any data by design, the only way to come back to your progress is by enteringentering the code on the homepage.

+If you export your progress as a PDF, you will find the code on the front page for easy copying and pasting.

+We designed the PDF export as a comprehensive Maturity Plan that you can use in meetings and workshops, when sitting down with you manager, or simply to doodle through it while planning your strategy.
+Keep in mind that it's about 50 pages long and is generated in real time, so your browser might get a bit slow for 5 seconds.

 ### Adding and updating categories, statements and other data